stevemk14ebr/PolyHook_2_0/README.md

       - Jmps from moved prologue back to original section are resolved
       - Relocations inside the moved section are resolved
     - x64 trampoline is not restricted to +- 2GB, can be anywhere, avoids shadow space + no registers spoiled
-    - Disassembler engine is swappable, capstone included by default

 2) Virtual Function Swap (VFuncSwap)
     * Swaps the pointers at given indexs in a C++ VTable to point to a callbacks